jameslnewell/redux-when/README.md

 - `token : *` &mdash; Required.
 A token returned by `once()` or `when()`.

+**Returns:**

 Returns a dispatchable Redux action that will be handled by the `redux-when` middleware.
 When dispatched, `null` will be returned.

-**Returns:**

-> For example:
+> Note: You MUST dispatch the action created by `cancel()` otherwise nothing will happen.

 ```js
 import React from 'react';